eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-10.md

 ## Learning Objectives

-- Use pipes for data transmission between source and destination, hence reducing the memory usage.
+- Use pipes for data transmission between source and destination, by limiting the maximing amount of unprocessed that can get accumulated in the server

 ## Introduction

 In the previous stage, we implemented an edge-triggered epoll which ensures  optimal CPU utilization by triggering notifications only when the state of the file descriptor changes.
 Thus the issue mentioned in Experiment #1 of Stage 8 is resolved.
 However, the problem of high memory usage still persists.

 Reason for high memory usage is as follows: